ykaravas/Cryptography_Projects/rsa_ykaravas/README.md

 **README**

 Included in this project is the full source code, written in C++ with the ability to encrypt, decrypt and eavesedropp/crack our relatively light version of the RSA algorithm.
-I have added a few unit tests and as of this writing, hope to adde more, however, creating unittests in c++ is a bit more cumbersome and time consuming than most other languages.
+Located in the repo is also a file with unit tests (4 of them running several iterations each) which provide fairly good coverage.
 This document, is of course the Readme containing project requirements list, project structure, build instructions, usage instructions on how to run the program and finally a thorough description of the programs workflow, abilities and functions.

 **Requirements**